USWNT, Can. call for gender equality, trans rights

 Canada midfielder Quinn identifies as transgender and non-binary.
 Several Canadian and U.S. players have previously spoken out in support of transgender rights.

-U.S. forward Alex Morgan recently said that "the team definitely needs to look at" the idea of playing games in states with discriminatory legislation.
+U.S. forward Alex Morgan recently said that "the team definitely needs to look at" the playing of games in states with discriminatory legislation.

 "For this team, we've always been very vocal with where we stand and I think we'll continue to do that," Morgan said last week.